AnswerDotAI/claudette/README.md

 chat = Chat(model)
 ```

-Claudia expects images as a list of bytes, so we read in the file:
+Claudette expects images as a list of bytes, so we read in the file:

 ``` python
 img = fn.read_bytes()
 ```

-Prompts to Claudia can be lists, containing text, images, or both, eg:
+Prompts to Claudette can be lists, containing text, images, or both, eg:

 ``` python
 chat([img, "In brief, what color flowers are in this image?"])